+Have you been disrespected, demeaned, and feel like a failure?
+Do you feel unworthy to be respected?
 Do you find yourself being disrespectful when others fail to meet your expectations or know someone who is disrespectful to you when you fail?
 Do you bad mouth people and treat them as lower than yourself?
 Do you feel unworthy of respect, or are you treating others as unworthy of respect?
-If you answer yes to any of these questions, then read the pages on my website to understand the science and spiritual concepts to becoming free.
 All bad behavior has a source.
 So, don’t make excuses, but ask God, “Why am I behaving this way?”
 “What is the root or source behind my behavior?”
+“Why am I being disrespected and am I attracting disrespectful behavior?

 God also revealed that I felt like a failure as a child, especially with schoolwork and reading.
 I was told I should have been in special education classes, but my mother fought against it.
 I’m sure, you can think of the times when you failed, and others may have treated you as unworthy and disrespected you as well.
 Failure was the outer mental stronghold that reinforced the inner stronghold of unworthiness.
 Both mental strongholds protected the authority seat of disrespect, which held the memories of the offenses I had of disdain, dishonor, and rude behaviors.
 I also realized that disrespect was a generational sin because I observed the same responses in other family members.